Garden Office Cost

 A standard 4m by 3m room would take a couple of days to paint completely, including woodwork and coving.

-Given the project's cost, this is not a large sum, but it can significantly improve it.
+Given the project's cost, this isn't a large sum, but it can significantly improve your project's outcome.
 Another advantage of hiring an architect to create detailed plans is that you will be less likely to change your mind later, saving you money in the long run.

 laying bricks

-Work on your office will begin as soon as the construction crew arrives.
-On-site construction teams are typically made up of two to four people.
-The number is frequently determined by the size and complexity of the structure.
+On-site construction teams are typically made up of 2 to 4 people.
+The size and complexity of the structure determines the number.

-Other team members, including electricians and plasterers, may appear during the construction phase if additional skills and experience are required.
+Other team members, including electricians and plasterers, may join during the construction phase if additional skills and experience are required.

 Ask a Trade